fjadidi2001/Transformer/BERT.md

 BERT is a powerful, versatile transformer model that excels at understanding language context, making it ideal for tasks like search, question answering, and sentiment analysis.
 Machine learning engineers can leverage BERT’s pre-trained weights, fine-tune it for specific tasks, and optimize it for production using tools like Hugging Face.
 By understanding BERT’s architecture and training process, engineers can build state-of-the-art NLP applications efficiently.

-If you want to explore another transformer model (e.g., GPT, T5) or need help with a specific BERT use case (e.g., code for question answering), just let me know!